mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ### Create a Domain (values list) for the places layer

+> **Concept note: What is a domain?** In ArcGIS, a **domain** is a controlled list of acceptable values for a field.
+You can think of it as a built-in rule that helps standardize data entry.
+Instead of allowing every user to type whatever they want, a domain gives them a short list of approved choices.
+This improves consistency, reduces spelling variation, and makes the resulting dataset easier to summarize, filter, and analyze.

 1. Click _`Point of Interest`_ in the **Display Name** list to open the details page for the field.
 2. Click **Get Started** to create a list of choices, or **Domain**, for the **POI Types**.